Vikram (soundtrack): Release

 The audio rights of the film were purchased by Sony Music.
 It was speculated that the makers planned to conduct the film's audio launch in United Arab Emirates.
 In May 2022, the producers officially announced that the film's audio launch event will be held at the Jawaharlal Nehru Indoor Stadium, Chennai on 15 May 2022.

 Being the "first major audio launch event from Tamil cinema" after restrictions on public gatherings due to COVID-19 pandemic being lifted in Tamil Nadu, the event saw the attendance of prominent celebrities including actor Silambarasan, MLA and DMK politician Udhayanidhi Stalin and director Pa.
 Ranjith, amongst the film's cast and crew, while it was reported that actors Rajinikanth, Vijay and Suriya, will also be present at the event, which did not happen.
 The event was not broadcast live and instead it was aired on Star Vijay on 22 May 2022.
-The album was made available to be streamed exclusively through Spotify, Apple and Amazon Music on the same date of its launch.